Hikkigaya/the-jekyll-blog-site/_posts/2019-08-03-On-Being-Loyal-To-A-Company.md

 Work in a company, climb the corporate ladder, and make as much money as you can.
 Just remember don't be so loyal as to go down with a sinking ship.
 Because if you do, you will be the only person going down regardless of your rank.

-Just like the company starts firing on people on the first sign of distant losses, start looking for a better place as soon as things start to go south.
+Just like the company starts firing people on the first sign of distant losses, start looking for a better place as soon as things start to go south.